About Me

 with Victor Orestes and Thiago Silva PDF

-Volatility and Under-Insurance in Economies with Limited Pledgeability: Evidence from the Frost Shock
+Volatility and Under-Insurance in Economies with Limited Pledgeability: Evidence from a Frost Shock

 with Victor Orestes and Thiago Silva PDF